blcxtranslations/blcx/_translated/chapter-0038.md

 "Okay, I'll take all of them."

 "All of them."
 The youth's mouth hung open.
-He was very happy, this was much better than what he had imagined, so he happily said: "If it's like that, than I will also be straightforward.
-Originally, it was two seals for one low grade Purified Essence pill, since fellow cultivator wants so many, then I will lower the price too.
+He was very happy, this was much better than what he had imagined, so he happily said: "If it's like that, then I will also be straightforward.
+Originally, it was two seals for one low-grade Purified Essence pill, since fellow cultivator wants so many, then I will lower the price too.
 I'll give you a round number[^1], fifty pills are enough."

 Fifty.
 Lin Xuan made a quick calculation.
 According to the knowledge he gained in the market today, this was not a high price.
 It was basically the cost of crafting that many seals.
 That amount was nothing to him.

 Although he agreed with the price, but he did not immediately take out the pills.
 Instead, he put on a pained expression and pondered for a while.
 This made the youth fidget, and just before when the youth could not hold it anymore, Lin Xuan sighed.
-Pretending to finally making a choice with great determination, he said: "Alas, I urgently need these seals, fine, deal."
+Pretending to finally make a choice with great determination, he said: "Alas, I urgently need these seals, fine, deal."

 Hearing this, the youth finally let go of the breath he was holding, and started giggling.